 Step 1

-Wash and peel the taro.
-Sprinkle salt on the taro, rub it with your hands to bring out the sliminess, and then rinse it with water.
-Cut the taro into two or three bite-sized pieces.
+Wash and peel taro.
+Sprinkle salt over it, rub with your hands to remove the sliminess, and then rinse under running water.
+Cut the taro into 2 to 4 bite-sized pieces each.

 Step 2